At a Glance

 Open Burner vs. Sealed Burner

 Sealed burners are what you probably have currently where only the cap is removable.
-Sealed burners are easier to clean and more popular in the home.
+It's easier to clean.

 BlueStar and Capital ranges are open.
-Viking, Thermador, and Wolf, along with most others, are sealed.
+Viking, Thermador, La Cornue, and Wolf, along with most others, are sealed.

 BTU (British Thermal Units)

 The performance will vary per brand.
-BTU’s are used to rate the power output of that specific component (burners or oven).
+BTUs are used to rate the power output of your burners or oven.

-Open burners typically offer a higher BTU rating and are going to be the closest match to a commercial/restaurant application.
+Open burners typically offer a higher BTU rating and are going to be the closest match to a commercial or restaurant application.

 Dual Fuel vs. All Gas

-Before you automatically buy dual fuel like most people, you should also consider all gas.
+Before you automatically buy dual fuel, you should also consider all gas.

 Dual fuel is usually 10%-25% more expensive than its all-gas counterpart.
 Electric is also self-cleaning.
 Gas professional ovens can be either depending on the brand.

-In some brands like Wolf and Miele, dual fuel has added features, so it's not always an apple to apple comparison.
+In some brands like Wolf for a 60 inch and Hestan, SKS, Thermador Harmony, and Miele, dual fuel has added features, so it's not always an exact comparison.